-7. Partners' Equity
+7. Stockholders' Equity

-Under the Simon Property Group, L.P.
-1998 Stock Incentive Plan, or the Plan, on February 28, 2008, the Compensation Committee of Simon Property's Board of Directors, or the Board, awarded 310,166 restricted shares of Simon Property common stock to employees at a fair market value of \$85.79 per share.
-On May 8, 2008, the non-employee Directors of Simon Property were awarded 7,770 restricted shares of Simon Property common stock under this plan at a fair market value of \$101.35 per share.
+On February 28, 2008, the Compensation Committee of our Board of Directors, or the Board, awarded 310,166 shares of restricted stock under The Simon Property Group L.P.
+1998 Stock Incentive Plan to employees at fair market value of \$85.79 per share.
+On May 8, 2008, our non-employee Directors were awarded 7,770 shares of restricted stock under this plan at a fair market value of \$101.35 per share.
 The fair market value of the restricted stock awarded on February 28, 2008, is being recognized as expense over the four-year vesting service period.
 The fair market value of the restricted stock awarded on May 8, 2008 is being recognized as expense over a one-year vesting service period.
-In accordance with our partnership agreement, we issued a like number of units to Simon Property.
+We issued shares held in treasury to make the awards.